 When thinking about purchasing, leasing or hiring a new vehicle, something that is at the top of the list of considerations, after the initial outlay, is the cost of maintaining and running the car.

-Though both the Standard Range Plus and Long Range models have an initial purchase price of over £40,000 (after the UK Government Grant has been deducted), additional costs for running both Tesla Model 3 saloons are minimal.
+Though both the Standard Range Plus and Long Range models have an initial purchase price of over £40,000, additional costs for running both Tesla Model 3 saloons are minimal.

 In order to provide a more accurate picture of the possible savings that can be made by choosing the Tesla Model 3 rather than a petrol alternative, we have put together a table that details the estimated cost of fuel, plus the cost of the vehicle and the first-year Vehicle Excise Duty payments for similarly priced saloons from other manufacturers available in the UK.

 As you can see from the above table, though the initial outlay for the Tesla is higher than similar petrol models, the running costs are much lower.